Two black and white goats eating hay

 Alpaca maintenance time

-The has turned from somewhat wet and warm to rather wet and cold.
+The weather has turned from somewhat wet and warm to rather wet and cold.
 The horses have been rugged up just like the goats.
 The ducks have stopped laying eggs but the chicken have still been going, so much, that we made deviled eggs twice.

 The rodent infestation has become noticeable, so we started putting up more traps on top of the traps and bait stations we already had.
 As a result, we caught a few mice in the garage and around the bird feed storage.
 No rats yet.